Breaking News Madison

 By: Deb Hoffmann

-- April 13, 2021 - PRLog -- Deb Hoffmann, the world record holder for the largest collection of Winnie the Pooh memorabilia, has hit her 20,000-item goal.
+WINTER HAVEN, Fl. & WAUKESHA, WI. - April 13, 2021 - PRLog -- Deb Hoffmann, the world record holder for the largest collection of Winnie the Pooh memorabilia, has hit her 20,000-item goal.Hoffmann reached 20,000 unique Pooh collectibles on December 20, 2020.
+On March 26th she received fantastic news that Guinness World Records adjudicated the quantity and updated her world record.
+She has held the record since 2008.

 While her collection's numbers merit the world record, her hobby's true enjoyment goes beyond the items themselves, Hoffmann explained.
-Most fulfilling are the people she and her husband, Gary, meet, and the experiences associated with them.
+Most fulfilling are the people she and her husband, Gary, meet, and the events associated with them.

 https://youtu.be/0wGbYiM-9n0

-"I searched for almost a decade," Hoffmann said "including in Madison".
-"Finally, a collector reached out and offered the walkaround Park costume to me.
+Seeking something upbeat in a crazy 2020, Hoffmann set a December 20 goal to reach 20K non-duplicated Pooh items.
+The 20,0000th item was a vintage 1980s Pooh costume used at Sears and the Disney Parks."I searched for 9 years," Hoffmann said "including in Madison".
+"Finally, a collector reached out and offered him to me.
 He is in outstanding condition and came in the original shipping crate."
 The costume stands in her office, next to a vintage 1960s costume.

 All-things-Pooh is a way of life for the Hoffmanns.
 In 2016, they traveled to England to tour the house of "Winnie the Pooh" author Milne, participate in a Poohsticks competition and visit the offices of Guinness World Records.
 In 2019, they were featured on the TV show Collector's Call, hosted by actress Lisa Whelchel ("Facts of Life").